 It looks good too, with a number of bespoke EV features that make it stand out from the rest of the range.
 These include 16-inch lightweight alloy wheels with super-low rolling resistance tyres, a smooth grille for improved aerodynamic efficiency, a tweaked mapping system that highlights the nearest charging points and an electrifying blue paint job.
 We are so very sorry.

 Don't let the diminutive package fool you, as the miniscule e-up! packs a serious amount of tech underneath its svelte body.
 The lightweight run-around features compact lithium ion battery packs and the latest electric motor technology, which develops 60kWh, the equivalent of 80bhp.

 That may not sound like much bit it's enough to offer extremely nippy around-town driving and the instantaneous torque is perfect fro sprinting away from the lights.
 The maximum official range is 93-miles but the batteries can be topped up in just 30-minutes from a DC charging point.

 It has been designed predominantly with city-dwellers in mind but that's not to say it lacks creature comforts for longer schleps.
 In fact, it can be specified with VW's latest infotainment system, LED running lights, cruise control, city emergency braking and satellite navigation.
 Just don't turn them all on at once, for the battery's sake.

 £24,795 | Volkswagen

 Smart FourTwo Electric

-It's no surprise that Smart has decided to fit their eye-catching ForTwo with an electric motor; it just seems to make so much sense.
-The little city runner keeps the styling of the original, but adds in a 55kw electric motor and a 16.7-kwh lithium-ion battery pack.
-You’ll get a range of 90 miles, plus it can be juiced up fairly quickly
+It's no surprise that Smart has decided to fit their eye-catching ForTwo with an electric motor; it just seems to make so much sense, given that its petrol cars have the look and feel of electric ones.

 Price: from £12,275 | Smart

-Price: £6,690 | Renault
+Price£6,895 | Renault